Videars/Statistics/Week6/Research.md

 So the sample mean $\bar{X}$ from a group of observations is an estimate of the population mean.

-Let's compute the expected value and the variance of the sample mean:
+Let's compute the expected value and the variance of the sample mean [^3]:

 $$
 E(\bar{X})=E(\frac{\sum_iX_i}{n})=\frac{1}{n}\sum_iE(X_i)=\frac{1}{n}nE(X)=E(X)